 November 17, 2022 | 1:30 p.m.
 EST | Virtual on Zoom

 Constructive conversations about important issues

 Tales Out of School: What Six Years in Congress Taught me About Political Representation

-Former Congressman Richard Hanna will reflect on his time in Congress and the nature of American representative democracy.
-Hanna often bucked his party in the House, and should have some interesting reflections on his experiences.
-Reception immediately
+Former Congressman Richard Hanna reflects on his time in Congress and the nature of American representative democracy.
+Hanna often bucked his party in the House and has some interesting reflections on his experiences.

 Panelists will include Andrew Fish of CenterState CEO and Honora Spillane of the Syracuse Industrial Development Agency.
 Co-sponsored by the Syracuse Downtown Committee and the New York State Association of REALTORS.